hthayko/rippleBalanceClient/README.md

 #rippleBalanceClient

-A simple UI and server using ripple-lib for checking balances accross multiple ripple accounts.
+A simple UI for interacting with a server and checking balances across multiple accounts.

+Server runs on NodeJS and uses ripple-lib to connect and request account information from rippled server.